koral--/blog/source/2016-03-05-xamarin-ci-with-bitrise-tutorial-part-2-testing.html.markdown

 <script src="https://gist.github.com/vasarhelyia/c337d6626f0159af87a3.js"></script>

-If you finished updating your project with the above code, just add the `Xamarin iOS Test` step to your workflow to make it part of your build process.
+If you finished updating your project, just add the `Xamarin iOS Test` step to your workflow to make it part of your build process.

 ### Android